Yurik72/ESPHap/README.md

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

 ESPHap is an Arduino library which natively implements Apple's HomeKit protocol for your ESP32/ESP8266 based projects without the need for additional bridges.
-ESPHap currently supports ESP32 and ESP8266.
+ESPHap currently supports both ESP32 and ESP8266.

 Please note: There are some minor known bugs within the ESP8266 implementation, especially during device pairing.
-Not all pairing attempts succeed, it can take up to 3 attempts to pair devices, but once paired, devices work well and stable.
+Not all pairing attempts succeed, it can take up to 3 attempts to pair devices.
+Once paired, devices work well and stable though.

 ESPHap allows to implement up to 16 different [accessories](https://www.apple.com/ae/ios/home/accessories/) on the same ESP32/ESP8266 board.